60-Second Oreo Mug Cake

 • It's single-serve.
 No need to make a whole dessert when you have a sweet tooth.

 • Use one of the many flavored Oreos instead of the traditional chocolate cookies.
-This is so good with the strawberry, chocolate peanut butter pie, and even birthday cake Oreos.
+This is so good with the strawberry, toffee, or even birthday cake Oreos.

 • Want your mug cake to have an extra gooey texture?
 Omit the flour (trust me, it works!).